silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-cad.md

   - [Headless X Session with x11vnc](https://jasonmurray.org/posts/2021/x11vnc/)

 ## XILINX DESIGN SUITE
-  This section will provide the steps to crea a new project in Xilinx Design Suite
+  This section will provide the steps to create a new project in Xilinx Design Suite

 **Step 1:**
 - Open Xilinx and create a ```New Project``` from the file menu.